markusdd/OpenDTUFusionDocs/README.md

 ## Displays

-As described above, the OpenDTUE Fusion PCB supports all displays on hardware side that can be supported by Open/AhoyDTU on software side, like this 128x64 OLED I2C display with SSD1306 controller.
+As described above, the OpenDTU Fusion PCB supports all displays on hardware side that can be supported by Open/AhoyDTU on software side, like this 128x64 OLED I2C display with SSD1306 controller.

 ![DisplayOn](pics/DisplayOn.png)